meyer-lab/DrugResponseModel.jl/README.md

 ![Test](https://github.com/meyer-lab/DrugResponseModel.jl/workflows/Test/badge.svg)

-`PhaseChain` is a Julia package for analyzing drug response in population cell number data with respect to cell cycle phase effects.
+`DrugResponseModel` is a Julia package for analyzing drug response in population cell number data with respect to cell cycle phase effects.
 The model is a system of linear first order differential equations where the parameters of the model reflect the quantified effects of drugs on different cell cycle phases; the rate of phase progression and the rate of cell death.
 With this model and the inferred parameters from fitting, we predicted the effects of drug combinations.

 - [Overview](#Overview)
 - [Documentation](#Documentation)